Deployment mechanics for catheter-delivered devices

 James Wilson is a mechanical engineer specialized in computational mechanics applied to medical device design.

-After a decade at Johnson & Johnson MedTech working on high-consequence mechanical problems across surgical instruments and robotic-assisted platforms, he founded Wilson MedTech.
+After a decade at Johnson & Johnson MedTech working on high-consequence mechanical problems across surgical instruments and robotic-assisted platforms, he founded Wilson MedTech to focus on the mechanics of catheter-delivered devices: how they crimp, how they deploy, where they land, and why they sometimes don't behave the way bench testing predicts.

 James holds multiple patents, has presented technical work to executive-level audiences, and has contributed to the successful launch of several medical devices.